gwttk/citools/README.md

             tags: true
     ```
     `pyenv shell 3.7` Since Travis-CI uses pyenv, this line sets it to the correct version.
 Using 3.7 is faster because it's pre-installed by default on Ubuntu Xenial 16.04.
     **NOTICE** if the OS is not Ubuntu Xenial 16.04, then maybe python 3.7 is not installed or even not available for installation.
-We can use `pvenv versions` to find out which are installed, and `pvenv install --list` to find out which can be installed, and `pyenv install x.x.x` to install a version.
+We can use `pyenv versions` to find out which are installed, and `pyenv install --list` to find out which can be installed, and `pyenv install x.x.x` to install a version.
     `pip3 install --upgrade pip` This line installs/upgrades pip3.
 We need it to install pip modules.
     `pip3 install PyGithub` This line installs PyGithub, which is a lib of github's web api. githubrelease.py uses it.
     `wget ...` This line downloads githubrelease.py.